 As part of the Crossrail project, London's Paddington station is undergoing the most significant transformation since the completion of the original building in 1853.
 A busy terminus for local, regional and international passengers, the opening of the new Elizabeth line station in 2019 will increase capacity at this major interchange.

-As part of this transformation, Qualter Hall, in conjunction with sister company Waagner Biro, successfully secured the contract from main contractor Costain Skanska Joint Venture (CSJV) for a circa 120m long, dramatic steel and glass canopy over 8m above the ground that will let natural light flood down to the people below.
+As part of this transformation, Qualter Hall, in conjunction with Waagner Biro, successfully secured the contract from main contractor Costain Skanska Joint Venture (CSJV) for a circa 120m long, dramatic steel and glass canopy over 8m above the ground that will let natural light flood down to the people below.

 Printed into the glass canopy is a bespoke work of art by American artist Spencer Finch.
 A 'Cloud Index' will create a picture of the sky which will appear to change according to the light, the direction of the sun and the time of day in the tradition of artists such as Constable and Turner.